-Sydney is alive with breathtaking and memorable musicals such as Evita, starring Tina Arena.
-Enjoy timeless classics and foot-tapping favourites for all ages in world-class venues.
-Check out the exciting events calendar and reserve your seats for marvellous shows in the beautiful harbour city.
+Sydney is alive with memorable musicals such as West Side Story, under the stars on Sydney Harbour.
+Enjoy timeless classics, Broadway hits and foot-tapping favourites for all ages in world-class venues.
+Check out the exciting events calendar and reserve your seats for marvellous shows.

 The whole family will love the delicious Charlie and the Chocolate Factory.
 Get your golden tickets and follow Charlie Bucket, Willy Wonka and the Oompa Loompas on a magical joyride at the Capitol Theatre.
 The songs are from the original 1971 musical film, which starred Gene Wilder as Mr Wonka.